Kyle Rittenhouse: Political internship offers, namesake bills, and politics

 In January 2023, a Texas brewery cancelled an anti-censorship rally it was to host featuring Rittenhouse, citing concerns by local patrons and a conflict with its own values.
 In response, Rittenhouse accused the brewery of censoring him.

+After moving to Texas, Rittenhouse became involved with Texas politics, appearing at political rallies and endorsing candidates.
+Rittenhouse has been working with former Texas House representative and Republican donor Jonathan Stickland.

+In October 2024, after it became known that Rittenhouse planned to appear later that month at a charity music festival in Orlando, several bands pulled out of the event, including Evergreen Terrace, who referred to him as a "murderer".
+Organizers of the Shell Shock II festival, which supports first responders dealing with injuries such as PTSD, upheld Rittenhouse's participation, saying in part that "everyone is welcome".

+Gun advocacy

+Rittenhouse has become a gun rights advocate since his trial.
+In August 2023, he formed the Rittenhouse Foundation, a Texas-based non-profit with a stated purpose to protect legal rights.
+The organization's filing includes wording from the Second Amendment.
+Chris McNutt, president of Texas Gun Rights, is also a director of the foundation.

+In March 2024, Rittenhouse rushed off a University of Memphis stage after being confronted with protests and politically themed questions.
+He returned to the university in late February 2025 and spoke without interruptions to about 40 people, taking some questions afterward while protestors were gathered outside.
+Both speaking events were sponsored by Turning Point USA.

+In June 2024, Rittenhouse was named outreach director for Texas Gun Rights, a state affiliate of the National Association for Gun Rights.

 Media projects

 Media Accountability Project

 In February 2022, Rittenhouse announced he was launching the Media Accountability Project, sometimes referred to by its acronym TMAP, during another interview on Tucker Carlson Tonight, saying:

 Rittenhouse's announcement drew a comparison by The Tennessee Star to Nicholas Sandmann, a Covington Catholic High School student from Kentucky who became known for the January 2019 Lincoln Memorial confrontation.

 In 2022, a satirical story turned into a rumor circulating on social media saying that Rittenhouse had filed and settled a lawsuit against Whoopi Goldberg and The View.
 The story was false.

 YouTube channel

 Rittenhouse launched a YouTube channel focusing on guns and the Second Amendment on October 16, 2022.
 His first video on the channel showed him firing a handgun and an automatic rifle and included the YouTube gun advocate Brandon Herrera as a guest.
+The video has since been deleted, and the channel appears to have become dormant with no new videos uploaded.